Millie's Guide Public

 Tip 1: Start early.

-If you think LinkedIn is only for old people, think again!
-According to the latest LinkedIn statistics, 51% of US college graduates are on LinkedIn, as well as there are 46 million students globally.
-A great way to get started is to include a professional photo, school, skills (e.g. public speaking, programming languages), and volunteer work.
-Start early to familiarize yourself with the platform and start building your network, not last minute when you are graduating and need a job.
+If you think LinkedIn is only for older people, think again!
+According to the latest LinkedIn statistics, 51% of US college graduates are on LinkedIn, and there are 46 million students globally.
+A great way to get started is to include a professional photo, list your school, skills (e.g., public speaking, programming languages), and volunteer work.
+Start early to familiarize yourself with the platform and begin building your network, not last minute when you're graduating and need a job.

 Tip 2: Be a power user by following and engaging with your top 20 favorite influencers and companies.

 Did you know that LinkedIn incentivizes its more active users by showing them a greater number of potential connections and networking opportunities?
-For instance, let’s say 2 people search “Spotify Data Scientist.”
-The active user will see more search results with the name and full information whereas the less active user will see a lot of anonymous results (headline showing as “LinkedIn member” as opposed to the person’s name)
+For instance, let's say two people search for "Spotify Data Scientist."
+The active user will see more search results with names and full information, whereas the less active user will see many anonymous results (headlines showing as "LinkedIn member" as opposed to the person’s name).

-In order to maximize the benefit of LinkedIn, you need to increase your daily activity.
-In addition to connecting with all your contacts (your parents, your school teachers, friends, relatives, you name it!), it’s also important to follow your favorite business influencers (e.g. Bill Gates, Barack Obama), and businesses (e.g. Spotify, Tesla) and engage with them via comments, likes, and shares.
+In order to maximize the benefits of LinkedIn, you need to increase your daily activity.
+In addition to connecting with all your contacts (your parents, school teachers, friends, relatives, you name it!), it's also important to follow your favorite business influencers (e.g., Bill Gates, Barack Obama) and businesses (e.g., Spotify, Tesla) and engage with them via comments, likes, and shares.
 This will not only increase your industry knowledge but will also boost your LinkedIn user score.

 Mark Cuban sharing news about companies from Shark Tank.